tmpmachine/blog-posts/pacolemon/rop-devlogs/1-planning-the-android-app.md

 I dislikes Android development, mainly because the development felt sluggish.

-Thanks to ROP's high rate of to enter [the State of Flow](https://en.wikipedia.org/wiki/Flow_(psychology)), I build a working prototype later that night.
+Thanks to ROP's high rate to enter [the State of Flow](https://en.wikipedia.org/wiki/Flow_(psychology)), I build a working prototype later that night.

 I also adjusted the priority ratio of Android development to 70%.